 As explained above, the overall process is based on bottom-up approach and the 4 eyes principle.
-Actuarial best estimates are controlled via reviews/peer-reviews done by the Group Actuarial Department, but also by periodic reviews of external Actuarial Consultants:
+Actuarial best estimates are controlled via reviews/peer-reviews done by the Group Actuarial Department.
+This can be supplemented by periodic reviews of external Actuarial Consultants:

-- Annual peer review done by SCOR's approved Auditors - External review done on the overall P&C claims reserves performed at least once every three years. - Lloyd's: Each Lloyd's Syndicate has to provide a SAO (Statement of Actuarial Opinion) signed by external actuaries to Lloyd's - GAUM: Annual review of gross and net reserves by Milliman for its pool members - Hong-Kong and Beijing: annual sign-off of the reserves by S. Yu and Partners Ltd. - Australia: annual sign-off of the reserves by KPMG Actuaries Pty Ltd - Canada: review of the reserves every three years by J.S.
-Cheng and Partners - Argentina: review of the reserves by PWC on a quarterly basis - South Africa: review by Deloitte of the methodologies used to compute the IBNR in 2013
+- Annual peer review of IFRS reserves done by SCOR's statutory Auditors - External review done on the overall P&C IFRS reserves performed at least once every three years - Lloyd's: each Lloyd's Syndicate has to provide a SAO (Statement of Actuarial Opinion) signed off by external actuaries to Lloyd's - Hong-Kong: annual sign-off of the statutory Motor and Employers Liability reserves by S. Yu and Partners Ltd. - Beijing: annual sign-off of the statutory reserves by S. Yu and Partners Ltd. - Australia: annual sign-off of the statutory reserves by KPMG Actuaries Pty Ltd - Canada: review of the statutory reserves every three years by J.S.
+Cheng and Partners - Argentina: sign-off of the statutory reserves by PWC on a quarterly basis - South Africa: review by Deloitte of the methodologies used to compute the IBNR in 2013